 How do Zaps work with values updated on a form and from record rules?

 As mentioned above under the Working with Triggers section in this article, Zaps can only be triggered from forms or inline edits, not from value updates from record rules.
-That being said, it can be a little confusing on which values will be passed along in a Zap setup if values in an object are both being updated on a form and from record rules on that form.
+That being said, it can be a little confusing on which values will be passed along in a Zap setup if values in a table are both being updated on a form and from record rules on that form.

 Since record rules run after form submits, any values that are updated in the record rules will be what are passed to the Zap.